opencharles/mention-notifications-ejb/README.md

 1. Security.
 You want to make sure nobody starts POSTing randomly to your receiver's endpoint.
 2. To make sure that both the checker and the bot use the same Github account.
 It wouldn't make a lot of sense for account A to act on the notifications of account B.

-However, this is up to you to implement - you can leave the receiver's POST endpoint open and forget about this part, but I guess you don't go in vacation leaving your house unlocked, do you?
+However, this is up to you to implement - you can leave the receiver's POST endpoint open and forget about this part.

 ## How I use it
 I use this in one of my projects so far and will probably use it again with others.
 It was initially a part of said repository but I decided to pull it out and make it reusable.